Groups

 • Any linear space is a group under $+$, and linear transformations are group homomorphisms.

-• The set of all bijections from a set $X$ to itself is called the permutation group $S_X$, with product defined to be function composition
+• The set of all bijections from a set $X$ to itself is called the permutation group or symmetric group $S_X$, with the group operation defined to be function composition

 Theorem.
 Basic facts of a group.